 If you’ve been impacted by the coronavirus and are worried about making payments on your HSBC mortgage or home equity, we can help.

-For mortgage and home equity accounts, we’re offering assistance with your payments – we can defer your payments during the COVID-19 related financial hardship and waive late fees.
-Our payment deferral program is a forbearance, which provides temporary relief by suspending your regular monthly payment.
+For mortgage and home equity accounts, we’re offering assistance with your payments – we can forbear your payments during the COVID-19 related financial hardship and waive late fees.
+Our forbearance program provides temporary relief by suspending your regular monthly payment.
 The length of the forbearance depends on your situation.
-For a financial hardship due to COVID-19, the forbearance period is typically 90 or 180 days, but we will extend up to 360 days at your request.
+For a financial hardship due to COVID-19, the forbearance period is typically 90 or 180 days, but you may extend up to 18 months, if eligible.

 Who can request enrollment?

 - You have an HSBC mortgage or home equity loan;

 - You’ve been directly or indirectly impacted by the coronavirus; and